 You’ll want to use either 1- or ½ liter jars for this process.

 - Cook the potatoes in boiling water

 - Cover with boiling water

 - Set pressure and process

 Preparing the Potatoes

-- Cut the spuds into chunks about an inch or two in size: If you’ve got small potatoes they can be canned whole, but only if they aren’t bigger than 2 inches in size.
-Cut them smaller and you could overcook your potatoes.
+- Cut the spuds into chunks about an inch or two in size: If you’ve got small potatoes, they can be canned whole, but only if they aren’t bigger than 2 inches.
+Cut them smaller, and you could overcook your potatoes.